oracle-devrel/devo.tutorials/get-started-with-rubyonrails.md

 ## Introduction

 Ruby on Rails is a rapid development framework.
-It’s used by over a million websites, including AirBNB, Bloomberg, Github, Gitlab, Couchsurfing, and many more.
+It’s used by over a million websites, including Airbnb, Bloomberg, GitHub, GitLab, CouchSurfing, and many more.

 The Ruby language is easy to understand as it’s close to English, making it great for beginners.
-In this tutorial we'll show you how to get started with a new Ruby on Rails project and how to bring your existing Ruby on Rails application to OCI.
+In this tutorial we'll show you how to get started with a new Ruby on Rails project and how to bring your existing Ruby on Rails application to Oracle Cloud Infrastructure (OCI).

 ## Set up environment automatically